JellyGreen/Public-Hubitat-Code/README.md

 v1.1 (21 December 2022)
 Implements user defined min and max heating setpoints between the manufacturer fixed values of 5 and 35; see attributes eTRVMinHeatSetpointLimit and eTRVMaxHeatSetpointLimit.
 Anttempt to set a heatingSetpoint value outside these limits is ignored by the driver.

+v1.2 (29 December 2022)
+Implements a Child Lock toggle in the deveice driver